eqlabs/wmm-components/docs/docs/intro.md

 On the otherhand, if you want an efortless way to profit from your content that doesn't disturb your users with recurring payment requests, Web Monetization can be a perfect match.

-The recommended way of using WM, is to provide some content for all users, while revealing the full experience only for monetized users.
-One easy way to do this, is to set up an inital account balance for all new users ("paywallThreshold" in config.js).
-This allows also non-paying users to consume a chosen amount of content, before they are prompted to set up a wallet to continue the experience.
+**wmm-components** takes a midway approach of providing some content for all users, while revealing the full experience only for monetized users.
+This is achieved by setting up a *paywallThreshold* (in config.js), which allows all users to consume a chosen amount of content, before they are prompted to set up a wallet to continue the experience.

 ## Currency

 While WM is aiming to become a web stardard and the API is agnostic of the specific currencry being used, in its current state of development XRP is the currency with best support.
-Still, the [wallets](/docs/wallet) also function as exchanges, where you can easily swap your revenue to an another currency, if you so choose to.
+Still, the [receiving wallets](/docs/wallet) also function as exchanges, where you can easily swap your revenue to an another currency, if you so choose to.

-## Browser support

-...

-## License

-...